avimallick/Distributed_Quantum_Simulator/README.md

 - Grafana dashboards include live tracking of Workers, CPU usage, Memory, and Tasks.
 - Project setup verified for Dask version 2025.x (latest CLI changes considered).
 - Resilient to reboots; services auto-restart.

----

-## License
-This project is created for educational purposes as part of COMP0239 coursework.